vantablack0/Astro-ML/Week 1/README.md

 2. https://medium.com/analytics-vidhya/understanding-the-linear-regression-808c1f6941c0
 3. https://medium.com/analytics-vidhya/a-comprehensive-guide-to-linear-regression-2994b0d71fe3 (Optional)

-If you are mathematically inclined, you can read about the mathematics of Linear regression from 'Linear-regression.pdf' and Chapter 9 of 'Math for ML.pdf' given in the files of Week 1.
+If you are mathematically inclined, you can read about the mathematics of Linear regression from Part 1 of 'Linear-regression.pdf' or Chapter 9 of 'Math for ML.pdf' given in the files of Week 1.

 Implementing linear regression in python:
 1. https://medium.com/swlh/linear-regression-machine-learning-in-python-227f062bd07c (from scratch)